kubernetes/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 * Separate out volumes that the user prebinds from the volumes that are available for the system to choose from by StorageClass.

-In addition, this new design will cause functional regression for the following use cases:
-* While a Pod is running, a user deletes the PVC and PV, and then recreates them.
-    * With the current behavior, the PVC will rebind to the same or different PV.
-    * With this new behavior, the PVC will not rebind because binding would only be triggered when the Pod has to go through scheduling.
-This could cause problems with Pod volume cleanup because the PVC will no longer be bound.
-    * But deleting the PVC and PV (especially both) while a Pod is still using it is also dangerous and should be prevented in the first place.
-There could be serious problems if you recreate the PVC and it rebinds to a different PV.
-If the PV had a reclaim policy of Delete, then deleting the PVC could cause the underlying disk to get deleted while the Pod is still using it.

 #### PV Controller Changes
 When the feature gate is enabled, the PV controller needs to skip binding and provisioning all unbound PVCs that don’t have prebound PVs, and let it come